Powerful earthquake measuring 6.9 magnitude strikes off Papua New Guinea

-A powerful earthquake measuring 6.9 magnitude struck off the coast of New Britain island in Papua New Guinea on Monday, the U.S. Geological Survey (USGS) said.
+(Reuters) - A powerful earthquake measuring 6.9 magnitude struck off the coast of New Britain island in Papua New Guinea on Monday, the U.S. Geological Survey (USGS) said.

-There was no tsnuami warning issued by the Pacific Tsunami Warning Center.
+There was no tsunami warning issued by the Pacific Tsunami Warning Center and there were no immediate reports of damage.

 The USGS said the quake's epicenter was a shallow 35 km (21 miles) deep in the sea between New Britain island and Papua New Guinea's north coast.